iBlitzkriegi/Vixio/README.md

 # Usage

-Documentation for Vixio can be found at `plugins/Vixio/Syntaxes.txt` after Vixio loads for the first time.
+Documentation for Vixio can be found at `plugins/Vixio/Syntaxes.txt` after Vixio loads for the first time, or at http://vixio.space/docs/

 # Compiling